divluffy/Sprint-GFS/README.md

 When the user opens the application, he can see a lot of offers and meals on the main page, and easily navigate between the various categories, and also has the ability to search for the name of a meal or a specific category.

-After the user chooses the meal, he will be converted to the recipe of the meal that contains details and information about it, then he can see many pictures of the meal and its components, then he can specify the quantity to be ordered, he also has the ability to customize the meal by deleting components or adding components with the price adjustment automatically, then He selects an address to send the request to, and he will have options to send to the address that was previously specified (from the automatic location selection or a previously saved location) or add an address after it, and select the payment option either electronically or upon receipt, your request will be executed and the estimated time for the arrival of the request to the specified place, Upon arrival, a notification of the arrival of the request will be sent to the place, and then the user will receive a questionnaire to check the quality of service.
+After the user chooses the meal, he will be converted to the meal page that contains details and information about it.
+Then he can see many pictures of the meal and its ingredients, and then he can determine the quantity to be ordered.
+It also has the ability to customize the meal by deleting ingredients or adding ingredients with automatically adjusting the price.
+Then he selects an address to send the request to, which will have options such as sending to the address that was previously specified (from the automatic location selection or a previously saved location) or adding a new address.
+Then, selecting the payment option either electronically or upon receipt, your request will be executed and the estimated time for the request to arrive at the specified place will be sent.
+When the request arrives, a notification will be sent to the place.
+Then the user receives a questionnaire to check the quality of service.

-In the event that the user has an account on our website, this will enable him to deal with orders and ease of access in a very simple and easy way, so that he can get discount coupons after a certain number of orders, on his account to save the payment information safely to allow it to be used later, specifying previously saved addresses, and also he can Save the meal or order to his favorite, it will also enable him to view the purchase history and all orders.
+In the event that the user has an account on our site, this will enable him to deal with orders in an easy and simple way, so that he can obtain discount coupons after a certain number of orders, save payment information safely for later use, specify previously saved addresses, and also can save the meal or order to His favourites, it will also enable him to view his purchase history and all orders.

-Users can also send comments regarding meals or the delivery process.
+Users can also send comments regarding meals or the delivery process

 ## **Technologies** :computer: :-